Money: Origins to Modern Monetary Theory

 Jacob's book really isn't a book in the sense of something it being something which he sat down and wrote in a structured way.
 Rather, it is very clear from the informality of the language and the needless mistakes, that it is almost certainly a collection of transcriptions excerpted from his Planet Money segments, podcasts, and other talks.
 The language is grammatically awful, and it has some mistakes in it that it just shouldn't, given how recent it is.

 Having started with a harsh critique of one book, let me now praise another, which I think in many ways should be read or heard before digging into the history of money and monetary systems.
 That is the 1998 "Guns, Germs, and Steel: The Fates of Human Societies" by Jared Diamond.
 Normally I would provide a link to the first hardcover edition here, but they are all super expensive collectors items.
-It's available in an unabridged audio edition on CDs, as well as paperback, a revised and illustrated hard cover edition, and Kindle.
+It is available in an unabridged audio edition on CDs, as well as in paperback, a revised and illustrated hard cover edition, and an new recording available on Kindle or from Audible.
+I cannot recommend the abridged editions.
 I give this book a super rave review even though some new insights have been gained in the 35 years since its first publication.
-His dates for the first population of the Americas have proven to be too conservative.
-Also, his history of the development of writing all but misses the economic aspects, but even today, it comes closer than anything else I have found in print.
+For example Diamond's dates for the first population of the Americas have proven to be too conservative, although his reasoning and demands for proof of early dates were spot on.
+What he did not anticipate was that his demand for appropriate evidence would eventually be met, which is a serious risk to all historians.
+Also, his history of the development of writing all but misses the economic aspects; but even today, his comments on this topic come closer than anything else I have found in print.

 As I said above, until quite recently, money for everyone was not the way economics worked anyplace on the planet.
-But, that is not because there weren't some valiant efforts to change that.
+But, that is not because there weren't some valiant efforts to monetize the whole of humanity.
 There were in fact a few brief and very interesting exceptions to the absence of money from the lives of the ordinary person.
 One was during the Five Dynasties period in China, and pretty much confined to the city of Hongzhou (aka Xifu).
-Also, during the period of Roman domination of Europe and the Mediterranean, because the legions were paid in what evolved into coinage, money tended to be used wherever the legions had a significant presence.
-But other than that, the idea of "money for everyone" really didn't start to take root until the great urbanization shift that began with the Industrial Revolution.
+Also, during the period of Roman domination of Europe and the Mediterranean.
+Because the legions were paid in what evolved into coinage, money tended to be used wherever the legions had a significant presence.
+But other than that, the idea of "money for everyone" really didn't start to take root until the great urbanization shift which began with the Industrial Revolution.

 Then there is all of the nonsense going around these days about Modern Monetary Theory (MMT).
 Sorry - no links here, as I can't find a short description out there worth referencing - but there are some good books, if not good reads on bits and pieces of the topic.

-MMT has to be the most misunderstood and misrepresented topic I've heard many people talk about recently.
+MMT has to be the most misunderstood and misrepresented topic I've heard people talk about recently.
 It is at least as misunderstood as such hot topics as global warming (sorry - that's what passes for my sense of humor).
-Both conservative detractors and progressive advocates of MMT seen to totally miss what MMT is, confusing theory with proposed policy applications of some of the ideas that come out of it.
-This is particularly sad because humanity is facing some serious challenges which can become a little less daunting if we collectively develop a better understand money, economics, and how to apply them.
-The reality is neither liberal nor conservative.
-It's just money and opportunity.
+Both conservative detractors and progressive advocates of MMT seen to totally miss what MMT is.
+Both seem to confuse theory with proposed policy applications and with some of the ideas that are implied by the economic model suggested by MMT.
+This is particularly sad because humanity is facing some serious challenges which can become a little less daunting if we collectively develop a better understand money, economics, and how to apply them, and the MMT model of how things work has some powerful insights.
+The reality of MMT is neither liberal nor conservative.
+It is just money and opportunity.

 I strongly believe that to really understand this stuff we need to go all the way back to the time of hunter-gatherer societies and dig into how and why they evolved into people with markets and a blend of the three basic types of economies: tribal, barter, and monetized.